Yustira/crowd-counting/Crowd-Counting.md

 Started from somehing simple, The first things we consider to use is a plain CNN with an images as the input and the count as the label.
 Before we move into the model, we'll show the dataset!

-## The Dataset, Why we choose this dataset?
+## The Dataset, Why do we choose this dataset?

-## Baseline Model, How's the result?
+## Baseline Model, How does the result?